Scroll down for parenting resources on specific topics

 Connecticut Parent Advocacy Center: Resources, parent support, speakers, etc. for parents of children with special needs in CT

-Understood.org: information about parenting children with learning and attention issues
+Understood.org: High quality information about parenting children with learning and attention issues and more.

-Tilt parenting podcast: An amazing podcast for parents of 'differently wired children
+Tilt parenting podcast: An excellent podcast for parents of "differently wired" children.

-Masterminds and Wingmen: Helping Our Boys Cope with Schoolyard Power, Locker-Room Tests, Girlfriends, and the New Rules of Boy World, Rosealind Wiseman This book offers perspective on how boys think, and how to help and support boys.
+BOOK: Masterminds and Wingmen: Helping Our Boys Cope with Schoolyard Power, Locker-Room Tests, Girlfriends, and the New Rules of Boy World, Rosealind Wiseman.
+This book offers perspective on how boys think, and how to support healthy development of boys.

 Gender & Sexualtity